Cluster Headaches Recur Several Times a Day

 The medications most useful in treating cluster headaches are subcutaneous Sumatriptan, which may be repeated for acute symptoms, and Prednisone, which in large doses will suppress pain during the headache.

 At National Headache Institute, we have considerable experience diagnosing and treating this rare headache disorder and can help you with your pain.
-If you think you could benefit from oxygen therapy or think you may be suffering from cluster headaches, contact National Headache Institute.
+If you think you could benefit from oxygen therapy or think you may be suffering from cluster headaches, contact us today.
+With National Headache Institute, you will receive the most comprehensive headache care available at any of our 3 locations.
+Call us today to schedule an appointmentz Call us today to schedule an appointment. .